costrouc/example-oidc-workflow/README.md

 Before returning `token` as a response the web server should validate the token.

+1. download the public keys from github for validating jwts
-1. verify that the token is authentic
+2. verify that the jwt token is authentic (check iss, sub, aud, exp, nbf, jti, etc.)
+3. next validate additional claims from the jwt e.g. repository, branch, workflow, etc.
+4. return a properly scoped token

+Done!